balazserd/Legend_Within/README.md

 <h3>Smart League of Legends game pre and post analysis app.
 (Work in Progress)</h3>

 Mainly displays knowledge of Combine, SwiftUI and Moya+WebAPIs in general.
-Oh, and as an extra, <i>the project uses a machine learning model with CoreML to determine player lane positions</i> (top/mid/bottom or jungle).
+As an extra, <i>the project uses a machine learning model with CoreML to determine player lane positions</i> (top/mid/bottom or jungle).

 <hr>